biosustain/cell-factory-design-course/_episodes/03-Pathway-visualization.md

 ---
-title: "Pathway visualization"
+title: "3.
+Pathway visualization"
-teaching: 15 min
+teaching: 15
-exercises: 30 min
+exercises: 30
 questions:
 - How can I draw a metabolic pathway map?
 - How do I visualize omics data in the context of pathways?